alexismenanieves/Tetris_Project/README.md

 ### References
 [1] StackOverflow (May 9, 2022).
 Installing cmake with Hombrew https://stackoverflow.com/questions/32185079/installing-cmake-with-home-brew
+[2] Stackoverflow (May 9, 2022).
+How to use cmake on Mac  https://stackoverflow.com/questions/29727770/how-to-use-cmake-on-mac
-[2] SFML.
+[3] SFML.
 (May 9, 2022).
 TOPIC: CAN'T COMPILE "SFML WORKS" EXAMPLE PROJECT ON M1 MAC https://en.sfml-dev.org/forums/index.php?topic=27867.0